egarpor/nonpar/README.md

 ## Contact

-In case of doubts you may contact <edgarcia@est-econ.uc3m.es>.
+In case of questions you may contact <edgarcia@est-econ.uc3m.es>.